 (3) Manage the identification of a task and plan for its development and implementation.

 (4) Implement continuous environmental improvement.

 C1: Communicate the environmental case, confidently, clearly, autonomously and competently.

-C2: Ability to liaise with, negotiate with, handle conflict and advise others, in individual and/or group environments (either as a leader or member).
+C2: Ability to liaise with, negotiate with, handle conflict and advise others, in individual and/or group environments (either as a leader or member)

-D3: Identify and work to resolve environmental ethical conflicts.
+D2: Assess and resolve environmental ethical issues

 If you are already an MCIWEM member, you can apply straight away.
 You will need to submit your application through the application portal, choosing MCIWEM and uploading the following documents.
 If you would like to apply for REnvP and are not already a member, you can find out more about becoming MCIWEM here.

 Please note there are application deadlines to apply, which you can find here.Apply now

 Our membership team can provide guidance, please contact firstname.lastname@example.org or call +44(0)207 831 3110 for more information.